brenelz/brenelz/README.md

 Currently Toying around in the JavaScript space with:

-TypeScript ⚡ React ⚡ Deno ⚡ Rust ⚡ Next.js
+TypeScript ⚡ React ⚡ Solid ⚡ Astro

 You can find me on [twitter](https://twitter.com/brenelz) and my [blog](https://brenelz.com/posts) sharing things that interest me.